dvfrancis/craftr/README.md

 #### Content

-[Microsoft CoPilot](https://copilot.microsoft.com/) was used to generate initial content, which I then reviewed and refined, making adjustments to ensure it was well-suited to the site’s specific needs and tone.
+[Microsoft CoPilot](https://copilot.microsoft.com/) was used to generate initial content, which I then reviewed and refined - making adjustments to ensure it was well-suited to the site’s specific needs and tone.

 ## Testing